mwojnars/hypertag/README.md

             td | $name
             td | $price

-A hypertag may accept attributes, possibly with default values.
+A hypertag may declare attributes, possibly with default values.
-In places of occurrence, it can be passed positional (unnamed) and/or keyword (named) attributes:
+In places of occurrence, hypertags accept positional (unnamed) and/or keyword (named) attributes:

     table
         tableRow 'Porsche'  '200,000'